rbms-bsc/DCRMR/_pages/Title/Title.md

 >Title proper : other title information / statement of responsibility relating to title proper

-<a name="1.01.2.2">1.01.2.2</a> [Parallel title proper](/DCRMR/title/Parallel-title-proper/) and [Parallel other title information](/DCRMR/title/Parallel-other-title-information/) are transcribed in the order in which they appear on the preferred source of information.
+<a name="1.01.2.2">1.01.2.2</a> [Parallel title proper](/DCRMR/title/Parallel-title-proper/) and [Parallel other title information](/DCRMR/title/Parallel-other-title-information/) are transcribed in the order indicated by their sequence, layout, or lettering style on the preferred source of information.

 >Title proper = Parallel title proper : other title information = parallel other title information